HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/dashboard.md

 ## Overview

-The Practitioner Dashboard provides a personalized experience with widgets, action buttons, and quick links to help you access common tasks and information efficiently.
+The Practitioner Dashboard provides a modernized interface with widgets, action buttons, and quick links to help you access common tasks and information efficiently.
 The dashboard includes several key widgets: Status monitoring for items that need approval or addressing, including expiring content; Recent Content Items for quick access to your latest work; and Personalization Rules (PZN) for managing user experiences.

 Additionally, the dashboard features an Interactive Banner that displays dynamic announcements, tips, and tutorials, such as notifications about new CF releases and helpful tutorials.